Soprano

 Concert Work includes Carmina Burana with the Ft.
 Collins Symphony as well as the Seattle Choral Company, Honneger’s King David, Vivaldi Gloria and Mendelssohn’s Elijah with the Tri-Cities Oratorio Orchestra, Impresario with Spokane Symphony, and Mozart’s Requiem in Colorado Springs, Haydn’s The Creation and Bach’s Cantata Jauchzett Gott in allen Landen both with the Lake Chelan Bach Festival.
 Seasonally, she performs Messiah in the Tri-Cities and Colorado Springs.
 In addition, she is a frequent recitalist, having recently presented a series of recitals, throughout the Pacific Northwest, with Maestro Dean Williamson at the piano.

-Having received her Doctorate of Musical Arts from the University of Washington in June, 2005 where she received the prestigious Williams and Beech Scholarship, she additionally holds Bachelors and Masters Degrees in Vocal Performance from Indiana University.
+Having received her Doctorate of Musical Arts from the University of Washington in June, 2005 where she received the Williams and Beech Scholarship, she additionally holds Bachelors and Masters Degrees in Vocal Performance from prestigious Indiana University.
 Among other awards and honors she has been recognized as the Regional Finalist for the Metropolitan Opera National Council and the Regional Finalist for the MacCallister Competition.